renaudallard/sniproxy/README.md

 Contributors: Manuel Kasper and others

+### Nota Bene

+All real life tests are only done on OpenBSD.
+If you see issues on other OSes feel free to submit PRs or bug reports.

 SNIProxy builds on several excellent libraries:
 - [libev](http://software.schmorp.de/pkg/libev.html) - event loop
 - [PCRE2](https://www.pcre.org/) / [PCRE](https://www.pcre.org/) - regex